erikvanmechelen/wind/manuscript/28openings.md

 A Smy – Con
 F Ank – BLA

-This opening picks up the neutral supply center Bul (just as all the following will), and A Smy – Con means Con will be able to support Bul in the fall (even if Russia and Austria aim a supported attack against it).
+This opening picks up the neutral supply center Bul (just as all the preceding did), and A Smy – Con means Con will be able to support Bul in the fall (even if Russia and Austria aim a supported attack against it).
 You will have your build.

 Meanwhile, you likely bounce with Russia in BLA or take it yourself if Russia plays the Southern Opening, with F Sev – Rum.